 I often get inquiries from landlords as to whether renting out their home furnished and/or as a corporate rental makes sense.
-Typically this is driven by either a desire for more profit (maybe they have a negative cash flow with the home as a “regular” residential rental) OR by the owner moving out and having a lot of nice furniture they are unsure what to do with.
+Typically this is driven by either a desire for more profit (maybe they have a negative cash flow with the home as a “regular” residential rental) OR by the owner having a lot of nice furniture they are unsure what to do with.

 Some corporate rentals aren’t really much different from a regular residential rental.
 Often an employee has a housing allowance and in some cases the lease has to be with the entity paying – being that an embassy or a corporation.
 In those cases, your lease would be just like any other lease except it would be the company responsible and not the tenant.
 Running credit checks on a corporation is a bit challenging – you will want to make sure the corporation is a stable one financially.
 Also, as the lease is with the corporation your ability to go after the tenant for damages will be limited – going after the corporation for damages is likely trickier than a simple small claims court claim.